Optometrist

 What to expect

-• Jobs are available throughout the UK in hospitals and all types of practice.
-If working in community practice, you'll usually work in a shop comprising a retail section and private consulting rooms, while hospital work is carried out in consulting rooms or cubicles in hospital trust buildings.
+- Jobs are available throughout the UK in hospitals and all types of practice.
+If working in community practice, you'll usually work in a shop comprising a retail section and private consulting rooms, while hospital or clinic work is carried out in consulting rooms or cubicles in hospital trust buildings.

 Qualifications

-To work as an optometrist you must be registered with the GOC, the regulator for the optical professions in the UK.
+To work as an optometrist you must be registered with the General Optical Council (GOC), the regulator for the optical professions in the UK.
 In order to do this, you must pass two stages of training.

-Stage 2 consists of undertaking a pre-registration placement, which typically lasts 12 to 18 months and takes place under the supervision of a qualified registrant.
+Stage 2: consists of undertaking a salaried pre-registration placement, which typically lasts 12 to 18 months and takes place under the supervision of a GOC-registered optometrist.
 Stage 2 includes work-based assessments and a final objective structured clinical examination (OSCE) assessment.
 These assessments help you to build on the knowledge that you gained at university and apply it to real practice in the workplace.

-Before starting your pre-registration training, you'll need to find a training placement.
-These range from one to two years and are often advertised on:
+Before starting your pre-registration training, you'll need to find and apply for a training placement.
+These are often advertised on:

 You can also contact local optometry practices to see whether they're willing to offer training placements.
 You have two years and three months to complete the pre-registration training and assessments, although many trainees complete them in around 15 months.